Click here to visit MauiRecovers.org, Maui County's comprehensive source of information and resources for survivors of the Hawai'i wildfires.

 The U.S. Army Corps of Engineers is dedicated to minimizing risks to public safety and respecting the people, culture and environment of Hawai'i.

-At this time, our subject matter experts have been working under FEMA mission assignments to support temporary emergency power, critical public facilities (supporting temporary school solutions) and debris planning and response missions.
+At this time, our subject matter experts have been working under FEMA mission assignments to support critical public facilities by designing and overseeing the installation of a temporary school, as well as debris planning and response missions.
+At the outset of the disaster, our temporary power team also provided generator power to affected areas across Maui.

 Contact Information